isacben/monkeying-around/README.md

 2. Added signal for when the player is falling.
 3. Added global variable to reset player to the last check point.
 4. Added functionality to reset the manual moving platforms position.

+#### Day 10 - Nov 14th, 2022

+1. Created functionality to add checkpoints in the world.